Archanciel/ImgToWordDoc/README.md

 # ImgToWordDoc
-Python command line used utility to add all images of a directory to a new or existing Word document in order to facilitate the creation of documentation.
+Python command line utility used to add all images of a directory to a new or existing Word document in order to facilitate the creation of documentation.
-The images are added according to the ascending order of the number containes anywhere in their file name.
+The images are added according to the ascending order of the number contained anywhere in their file name.

 ## Detailed usage help
-###b python ImgToWordDoc.py [-h] [-d [DOCUMENT]] [-i [INSERTIONPOS]] [-p [PICTURES [PICTURES ...]]]
+### python ImgToWordDoc.py [-h] [-d [DOCUMENT]] [-i [INSERTIONPOS]] [-p [PICTURES [PICTURES ...]]]

 Adds or inserts all or part of the images contained in the current dir to a Word document.
 Each image is added in a new paragraph.
 To facilitate further